KxSystems/docs/docs/wp/iterators/index.md

 ## Basics

 Iterators are higher-order unary [operators](../../ref/index.md#operators): they take a single argument and return a derived function.
-The single argument is an _iterable_: a list, dictionary, table, process handle, or function.
+The single argument is an [_applicable value_](../../basics/glossary.md#applicable-value): a list, dictionary, table, process handle, or function.
 The derived function iterates its normal application.

 Iterators are the only operators that can be applied postfix.
 They almost always are.